Welcome to Riki Judo Dojo

 Located in Mesa, AZ a few minutes east of Phoenix, at the US 60 and Country Club (behind the Home Depot).

-Adult Classes and Practices
+YOUTH and ADULT Classes and Practices

 Expert instruction and training from Riki sensei a former USA, Japan and International competitor.
+Please go to Instructors page for his bio.

 Stop in to interview Riki sensei and watch a class.